 I don't think it's never enforced.

-I I am well familiar with that specific statute in the criminal codes, and it it makes it a crime to harbor harbor or shield uh anyone who is here illegally.
+And it makes it a crime to harbor or shield anyone who is here illegally.

-So you know, you think about the sheriff in San Francisco, the mayor in San Francisco, who were harboring and shielding uh the illegal alien who came here and murdered a young woman on the pier in San Francisco.
+So, you know, you think about the sheriff in San Francisco, the mayor in San Francisco, who were harboring and shielding the illegal alien who came here and murdered a young woman on the pier in San Francisco.

 Why weren't they criminally prosecuted?